amadeu-io/Etch-a-Sketch/README.md

 <b>Found Bugs:</b> 🪲

  - Rainbow toggle automatically turns off if grid size is changed
+ - Raingow toggle stops working if it's used without painting in between
- - It can be laggy for higher grid sizes
+ - Laggy for higher grid sizes

 by nightrunner4